FODeveloper/face-recognizer/README.md

 ```
 python3 streamer.py -u <running-IP> -p <running-port> -i <camera-api-IP:port> -k <camera-id> -n <camera-name> -l <camera-location>
 ```
-* running-IP: which adress you want to run your server, for example 127.0.0.1
+* running-IP: which address you want to run your server, for example 127.0.0.1
 * running-port: which port, for example 8080
-* camera-api-IP:port : which adress the camera is streaming on(check camera-api repo).
+* camera-api-IP:port : which address the camera is streaming on(check camera-api repo).
 * camera-id: the camera id in the database(in miniface app), to be able to send the notifications for a specific camera(must exist in the database).
 * camera-name: it's obvious! (string)
 * camera-location: position of the camera(string).